apify/apify-docs/content/academy/caching_responses_in_puppeteer.md

 # [](#caching-responses-in-puppeteer) Caching responses in Puppeteer

 > In the latest version of Puppeteer, the request-interception function inconveniently disables the native cache and significantly slows down the crawler.
-Therefore, it's not recommended to follow the examples shown in this article.
-Puppeteer now uses a native cache that should work well enough for most use cases.
+Therefore, it's not recommended to follow the examples shown in this article unless you have a very specific use-case where the default browser cache is not enough (e.g. cashing over multiple scraper runs)

-When running crawlers that go through a single website, each open page has to load all resources again (sadly, headless browsers don't use cache).
+When running crawlers that go through a single website, each open page has to load all resources again.
 The problem is that each resource needs to be downloaded through the network, which can be slow and/or unstable (especially when proxies are used).

 For this reason, in this article, we will take a look at how to use memory to cache responses in Puppeteer (only those that contain header **cache-control** with **max-age** above **0**).